 - 1 green & red bell pepper, chopped

 - 4 cloves of garlic, minced

-- 1 tbsp Complete seasoning (found in the ethnic food aisle)
+- 1 tablespoon Complete seasoning (found in the ethnic food aisle)

 - 2 (8 ounce) cans tomato sauce

 - 1 tablespoon of tomato paste

 - Place the 3 flank steak in the pressure cooker.
 Fill with water to about halfway of the pot.
 Bring water to a boil and place the lid on.
 Pressure cook the meat until is very tender, about 45 minutes.
 (Or in a stockpot for 2 hours, meat needs to be fork tender).